-If you’re worried about your heart, say “ah”!
+If you’re worried about your heart, look in the mirror and say “ah”!

 Here’s what to look for when you stick out your tongue…